-Total payroll amounts are equal to or above the nationwide threshold of $1.3 million.
+Total Australia-wide payroll amounts are equal to or above the threshold for that state.

-Scenario: You own a company that operates in New South Wales and Victoria.
-In a single year, your Victoria office pays out $500,000, while your NSW office pays out $900,000 in taxable wages — for a total amount of $1.4 million.
-Even though your Victoria-based payouts were below the state-specific threshold, your total Australian wages crossed the $1.3 million limit, meaning you’re responsible for payroll tax in both states.
+Scenario: You own a company that operates in Western Australia and Victoria.
+In a single year, your Victoria office pays out $600,000 [threshold $700,000], while your Western Australia office pays out $900,000 in taxable wages [threshold $1 million] — for a total amount of $1.5 million.
+As the employer's total taxable Australia-wide wages exceed the threshold in both states, the company is liable for payroll tax in both Western Australia and Victoria.

 How do businesses register for payroll tax?

 You can register for payroll tax in each Australian state or territory here:

 Failure to register for, report or pay your payroll taxes could result in a number of penalties, up to and including a fee of 75% of the arrearage — as well as possible prosecution.

 You could also face a full tax audit, which may uncover other missed payments or tax-related mistakes.